DeepshikhaUTD/Fetch_Rewards/README.md

 In the dataset, there are cases where either Final Quantity or Final Sale is missing for entries tied to the same Barcode and Receipt ID.
 To address this, I filled the missing values using the average price per unit, calculated based on available entries for the same Barcode and Receipt ID.

 This approach assumes scenarios like buy-one-get-one (BOGO) offers or discounts, where it's common for one item to have no associated sale amount but still be recorded in the quantity.
-By using the average price, we can estimate the missing values while accounting for potential promotional activity without distorting the data.
+By using the average price, I estimated the missing values while accounting for potential promotional activity without distorting the data.

-Data Quality Considerations:
-There are multiple entries for the same Receipt ID, where half of the records have either Final Sale or Final Quantity missing.
-This could indicate bulk purchases, promotional offers, duplicates or possible entry errors.
-Additional clarification from the data source is needed to determine if these multiple entries represent the same item purchased multiple times or if there are inconsistencies in data entry.
+However, additional clarification from the data source is needed to determine if these multiple entries represent the same item purchased multiple times or if there are inconsistencies in data entry.